-The first is to transfer the balances to a new credit card with a 0% introductory balance.
-To optimize savings, look for one without an annual fee and pay off the balance before the 0% introductory rate ends.
+- Transfer the balances to a new credit card with a 0% introductory rate.
+To optimize savings, look for one without an annual fee, and pay off the balance before the 0% introductory rate ends.

-The second method is to get a personal loan and use the funds from that to pay off and consolidate credit card balances.
+- Get a personal loan (or credit card consolidation loan) and use the funds from that to pay off and consolidate credit card balances.
 This works because personal loan rates tend to be lower than credit card rates.
-You’ll save money, and the installment payments will give you a defined repayment schedule.
+You could potentially save a nice sum of money, and the installment payments would give you a defined repayment schedule.

-“When you apply for the student loan refinance and apply for their personal loan — those are two separate functions and you’ll get two hard credit pulls that will go on your credit,” DeGisi points out.
+“When you apply for the student loan refinance and apply for the personal loan — those are two separate functions, and you’ll get two hard credit pulls that will go on your credit,” DeGisi said.
 “The first inquiry could lower your credit score, and impact your ability to get approved for the second application.”

 On the other hand, consolidating credit card debt could help other factors that lenders consider when approving a student loan refinance, DeGisi said.